Daily GFW Intelligence Briefing: 500+ Reports Synthesized | Verified April 2026

 Answer 5 quick questions to get a personalized VPN recommendation based on your location, ISP, and usage needs.

-Mainstream VPN Blocking — March 2026
+Mainstream VPN Blocking — April 2026

 NordVPN and ProtonVPN are experiencing complete connection failure across all major carriers.
 Users report that standard WireGuard and OpenVPN handshakes are instantly identified and dropped by the GFW's behavioral heuristics.
 NordVPN is reported as "useless" even during month-long stays.
 ProtonVPN is no longer viable for consistent bypass.